tdimino/SocialAGI/README.md

 ## 📖 Repo structure

-The repository has two main components
+The repository has three main components

 ```
+/core
+/lmYield
 /integrations
   /discord_bots
   /telegram
-/server
 ```

 - `/core` contains the library [`socialagi` NPM package source](https://www.npmjs.com/package/socialagi)
 - `/integrations/` contains examples of the library in action.
 Right now contains several stand-alone discord and telegram bot repos
+- `/lmYield` is a lightweight language for yielding chain of thought output from the OpenAI Chat API

+🚧🚧 Note: `/server` and `/devtools` are under heavy construction 🚧🚧

 ## 🚀 Getting started

-The easiest way to get started developing with `socialagi` is to use [`create-socialagi-server` from the NPM release](https://www.npmjs.com/package/create-socialagi-server)
+The easiest way to get started developing with `socialagi` is to checkout the `/integration` examples, especially EmoBot!

 ### Contributing